Technology and the early years

 "Are you worried about technology taking over children’s lives?
 Do you worry that children don’t go outside enough because of technology?
 Are you concerned that you can’t keep up with modern technology?"

-Philippa Thompson, Principal Lecturer in Early Childhood Studies at Sheffield Hallam UniversityThis blog explores the potential positive and creative uses of technology by engaging children’s interests in the early years.
+Philippa Thompson, Senior Lecturer in Early Childhood Studies at Nottingham Institute of Education, NTUThis blog explores the potential positive and creative uses of technology by engaging children’s interests in the early years.
 That is something you do know how to do!
 Linking to the clip below ‘Abdula paints a slug’ this blog aims to support you to feel more confident about how:

 - uses of technology can support creativity